ayushkumarshah/AI-Plays-GTA5/README.md

 # AI-Plays-GTA5
-A python program trained using a convolutional neural network that drives a vehicle in a virtual environment (GTA 5) for simulating self driving vehicles.
+A bike-riding agent in a virtual environment (GTA5), built using CNN, used for simulating self-driving vehicles.

 References: https://github.com/sentdex/pygta5